Jean85/pretty-package-versions/README.md

 }
 ```
 ## Compatibility
-This packages was born as a thin wrapper for [ocramius/package-versions](https://packagist.org/packages/ocramius/package-versions); with the advent of Composer 2, this is no longer needed, since we can use directly `Composer\InstalledVersions`.
+This package was born as a thin wrapper for [ocramius/package-versions](https://packagist.org/packages/ocramius/package-versions); with the advent of Composer 2, this is no longer needed, since we can use directly `Composer\InstalledVersions`.
 This led to this version compatibility chart:

 |`pretty-package-versions`| Composer         | Dependency used
 |-------------------------|------------------|-----------------|